pedrogameiro/awesome-treetile/README.md

     ...
     ```

-    then you should set the following option to make sure treesome works correctly
+    then you should set the following option to make sure treetile works correctly
     ```lua
-    treesome.focusnew = true
+    treetile.focusnew = true
     ```
     If no extra settings about focus are added in your rc.lua, please set
     ```lua
-    treesome.focusnew = false
+    treetile.focusnew = false
     ```
 5. Restart and you're done.